+4.x.2.3 Single-registration mode without N26 interface

+4.x.2.3.1 General

+For single-registration mode without N26 interface the UE may support the following procedures for the intersystem change.

-4.x.2.3 Coordination between 5GMM and EMM without N26 interface
+4.x.2.3.2 Coordination between 5GMM and EMM

-A UE that is not registered shall be in state EMM-DEREGISTERED and in state 5GMM-DEREGISTERED.

-In N1 mode, upon successful registration procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NORMAL-SERVICE and EMM-REGISTERED.NO-CELL-AVAILABLE.
+In N1 mode, upon successful completion of a registration procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NORMAL-SERVICE and EMM-REGISTERED.NO-CELL-AVAILABLE.

-In S1 mode, upon successful attach or tracking area updating procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NO-CELL-AVAILABLE and EMM-REGISTERED.NOMRAL-SERVICE.
+In S1 mode, upon successful completion of an attach or tracking area updating procedure, the UE operating in the single-registration mode shall enter substates 5GMM-REGISTERED.NO-CELL-AVAILABLE and EMM-REGISTERED.NORMAL-SERVICE.

-At intersystem change from N1 mode to S1 mode in EMM-IDLE mode when at least one PDU session context is active, the UE shall stay in state EMM-REGISTERED.NORMAL-SERVICE and state 5GMM-REGISTERED.NO-CELL-AVAILABLE and then initiate the attach procedure with request type set to "handover" in the PDN CONNECTIVITY REQUEST message if the UE supports the attach procedure with request type set to "handover".
-After succesfully attached in S1 mode, the UE shall transfer all other active PDU sessions from N1 mode to S1 mode by initiating the PDN connectivity procedure with request type set to "handover" in the PDN CONNECTIVITY REQUEST message
+At intersystem change from N1 mode to S1 mode in EMM-IDLE mode when at least one PDU session context is active, the UE shall initiate one of the following two procedures, based on UE implementation:

+1) The UE shall enter state EMM-DEREGISTERED.NORMAL-SERVICE and state 5GMM-REGISTERED.NO-CELL-AVAILABLE and initiate the EPS attach procedure.
+If the UE had at least one PDU session context in state PDU SESSION ACTIVE or PDU SESSION MODIFICATION PENDING, then it activates its default EPS bearer context(s) and follows steps as specified in subclause 4.x.2.3.3; or

+2) the UE shall enter state EMM-REGISTERED.NORMAL-SERVICE and state 5GMM-REGISTERED.NO-CELL-AVAILABLE and initiate a tracking area update procedure according to subclause 4.x.2.2.1.
+Then, due to the missing N26 interface, the MME will not be able to resolve the old GUTI received with the TRACKING AREA UPDATE REQUEST message or to retrieve the subscriber context from the old AMF.
+The MME will therefore reject the request with EMM cause #9 "UE identity cannot be derived by the network", the UE will enter state EMM-DEREGISTERED and initiate an attach procedure as specified in 3GPP TS 24.301 [13].
+The UE will then re-establish PDN connection(s) in EPS.